-In 2021, Baker Hughes' Board of Directors authorized us to repurchase up to \$2 billion of our Units.
-For the nine months ended September 30, 2022, we repurchased and canceled 25.5 million Units for a total of \$727 million.
-For the nine months ended September 30, 2021, we repurchased and canceled 4.4 million Units for a total of \$106 million.
+Our Board of Directors has authorized each of the Company and BHH LLC to repurchase up to \$2 billion of its Class A common stock and LLC Units, respectively.
+During the nine months ended September 30, 2022, the Company and BHH LLC repurchased and canceled 25.5 million shares of Class A common stock and LLC Units, for a total of \$727 million, respectively.
+During the nine months ended September 30, 2021, the Company and BHH LLC repurchased and canceled 4.4 million shares of Class A common stock and LLC Units for a total of \$106 million, respectively.